 I'll start with the punchline and tell you that I'm looking for cool jobs!
 Let's talk about cool jobs.

-Currently, I'm in Hong Kong to build robots, teach children, and influence education policy.
+I moved to LA from Hong Kong, where I built robots, taught children, and (tried to) influence education policy.
 I'm an associate with Robot Sapience, Ltd., a small but dedicated group of teachers who travel from school to school to provide hands-on learning opportunities that students otherwise wouldn't have.
 One of the company's priorities is to study educational policy and the impact it has on students: their happiness, their culture, their opportunities.
-For my part, I am preparing several groups of primary school students for international robotics competitions: robot soccer, relay racing, autonomous navigation, and group choreography.
-In addition, one of my roles is to teach the other teachers about Arduino and open-source electronics, while the company tries to shift away from expensive commercial offerings.
-In summary: I get to build all sorts of robots, play with kids, consult administrators, and think about the way we interact with electromechanical systems all day long.
+For my part, I met weekly or twice-weekly with groups of primary school students for international robotics competitions: robot soccer, relay racing, autonomous navigation, and group choreography.
+In addition, I had the enjoyable role of meta-educator, teaching the other teachers how to use Arduino and open-source electronics, while the company shifts away from expensive commercial offerings.
+My days were crammed with building cute robots, playing with with kids, interviewing administrators, and thinking about the way we interact with electromechanical systems.

 Not long ago, I was a Mechanical Engineering PhD Student at Cornell University.
 I worked on a Multi-University Research Initiative (MURI) combining artificial intelligence, formal logic and natural language processing.
 The stated objective is to address word-sense disambiguation in human-robot interactions.
 This is still a topic I love and think about constantly, even though I dropped out in 2015.